fearlessfrog/MSFS_WhereintheWorldisMyConfig/readme.md

 ## 🤝 Support & Feedback

 This is an initial release that I use myself.
 While there's no formal support, I'm interested in feedback and bug reports.

-Thank you to those that bought me a coffee and to keep all this free - I'm now highly caffeinated!

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/fearlessfrog)